libretro/docs/docs/library/gearboy.md

 - **DMG Bootrom** [gearboy_bootrom_dmg] (**Disabled**|Enabled)

-	This option will enable/disable bootrom for Game Boy DMG model.
-For this to work, the `dmg_boot.bin` file must exist in the Retro Arch's system directory.
+	This option will enables/disables bootrom for Game Boy DMG model.
+For this to work, the `dmg_boot.bin` file must exist in Retro Arch's system directory.

 - **Game Boy Color Bootrom** [gearboy_bootrom_gbc] (**Disabled**|Enabled)

-	This option will enable/disable bootrom for Game Boy Color model.
-For this to work, the `cgb_boot.bin` file must exist in the Retro Arch's system directory.
+	This option will enables/disables bootrom for Game Boy Color model.
+For this to work, the `cgb_boot.bin` file must exist in Retro Arch's system directory.

 - **Allow Up+Down / Left+Right** [gearboy_up_down_allowed] (**Disabled**|Enabled)

-	Enabling this will allow pressing / quickly alternating / holding both left and right (or up and down in some games) directions at the same time.
+	Enabling this option allows pressing, quickly alternating, or holding both left and right (or up and down in some games) directions at the same time.

 	This may cause movement based glitches to occur in certain games.